UlrikJonasLove/Digital-Clock/README.md

-# Mechanic-Clock
+# digital-clock
-make a traditional mechanic clock
+make a digital clock using javascript, html and css